eglouberman/MLB-hit-predictor/docs/blog4.md

 ![third correlation](./images/Capture35.PNG "e")

 With this it is now clear that the base linear model is the model of choice in this situation given it performed with the highest precision score.
 We look at the metrics of this linear model and see that almost variables have a very small P>|z| value.
-This meaning that these variables are signficant to the response variable in the model which means they all play a signficant role in finding out rather a player will get a hit or not against another player on a given day.
+This meaning that these variables are significant to the response variable in the model which means they all play a signficant role in finding out rather a player will get a hit or not against another player on a given day.
 Progress indeed.

 ![third correlation](./images/Capture36.PNG "f")

 N.B